Distributed Event-Triggered Distance-Based Formation Control for Multi-Agent Systems: Introduction

 \section{Introduction}

-Most multi-agent robotic systems, including distributed robots and mobile sensor networks, must collaborate autonomously, leveraging their individual capabilities and interactions to effectively achieve system-level objectives.
-These objectives often involve consensus \cite{Olfati-Saber2007_consensus}, formation control \cite{Fax2004_formation}, and flocking \cite{Olfati-Saber2006_flocking}.
-Networked control theory, which integrates concepts from control theory and graph theory, has emerged as a powerful tool for enabling and analyzing such coordinated behaviors \cite{Mesbahi2010}.
+Most multi-agent robotic systems must collaborate autonomously, leveraging their individual capabilities and interactions to effectively achieve system-level objectives.
+These objectives often involve consensus, formation control, and flocking.
+Networked control theory has emerged as a powerful tool for enabling such coordinated behaviors \cite{Mesbahi2010}.
 Recent research has focused on refining these controllers by considering robot's inherent limited resources.

-As robotic systems grow more complex, reducing unnecessary actuator updates is crucial for conserving energy and easing the load on embedded processors and communication buses, thereby improving overall system performance.
+As robotic systems grow more complex, reducing unnecessary actuator updates is crucial for conserving energy and easing the load on embedded processors and communication buses.
 A viable approach is \textit{event-triggered control}, where control tasks are scheduled in real time based on system events rather than conventional periodic sampling.
-It has been shown \cite{JOHANASTROM1999} that, under certain conditions, such controllers can even outperform conventional time-triggered ones.
-In \cite{Tabuada2007}, the authors introduced a simple event-triggered scheduling algorithm in which the controller executes only when the error exceeds a threshold relative to the state norm.
-Using \textit{Input-to-State Stability} arguments, they proved semi-global asymptotic stability and established a lower bound on the inter-execution times.
+In \cite{Tabuada2007}, the authors introduced an event-triggered strategy dependent on the state norm.
 Since then, many researchers have investigated further this topic by proposing optimal event-triggered schemes \cite{Maity2020}, or data-driven approaches \cite{DePersis_2024}.